 Standard DoseOne 25 mg tablet once daily with a standard meal.
-For adults and children (12 years of age and older weighing at least 77 pounds, or 35 kg) taking HIV treatment for the first time (treatment-naïve).
+For adults and children (12 years of age and older weighing at least 77 pounds, or 35 kg) taking HIV treatment for the first time (treatment-naïve) with viral load less than or equal to 100,000.
 Must be taken in combination with another antiretroviral(s) which does not contain this medication or medication from the same drug class.
-No dose adjustment needed for pregnant patients with undetectable viral load on a stable rilpivirine-based regimen, but monitor viral load closely because lower rilpivirine drug exposure has been observed during pregnancy.
+No dose adjustment needed for pregnant people with undetectable viral load on a stable rilpivirine-based regimen, but monitor viral load closely because lower rilpivirine drug exposure has been observed during pregnancy.

 Take missed dose as soon as possible with a meal, unless it is closer to the time of your next dose.
 Do not double up on your next dose.

-Must be taken with a meal that you chew—not just nutritional drinks or protein shakes, or a light snack.
+Must be taken with a meal that you chew—not just a nutritional drink or a protein shake, or a light snack.
 Taking rilpivirine without food could result in up to a 40% decrease in drug absorption and may lead to resistance.

 - See package insert for more complete information on potential side effects and interactions.